Skip to content

 How to Reduce Data Risks?

-Guance collects monitoring information from your infrastructure and services, and manages it centrally for your convenient analysis and processing.
+Guance collects monitoring information from your infrastructure and services and centrally manages it, facilitating your analysis and processing at any time.
 During this process, servers transmit various types of data.
-Servers operating normally with Guance send various types of data content.
-The data collected through normal use of Guance products mostly does not contain personal privacy information.
-For potentially included non-essential personal data, we provide detailed explanations and recommendations to prevent confusion.
+Servers used normally with Guance send various types of data content.
+Most data collected through normal use of Guance products does not contain personal privacy information.
+For potentially included unnecessary personal data, we provide detailed explanations and recommendations to prevent confusion.
 Guance offers multiple ways to help you reduce data risks.

 Data Security Considerations on the DataKit Side